 The dual conference themes of preaching and prayer reflect the realization that only ministries grounded in the faithful exposition of the Word and upheld by prayer have the power to effect any lasting changes in their hearers.
-Our goal is to refresh and equip church leaders so that they will return to their ministries with renewed strength and purpose.
+Our goal is to establish a conference that not only maintains this reminder but also provides an opportunity for fellowship and soul-refreshment.

 We have worked hard to assemble an incredibly unique combination of powerful speakers including Steven Lawson, Steve Pettit, Paul Washer, Clarence Sexton, Joel Beeke, and John McKnight.
 It is a rare occurrence to have such diverse men all together at a single event so we're looking forward to a very special time of Christian unity and friendship.

 Refreshments will be provided for both days.

 The Foundations Conference is being organized by SermonAudio.